amra669c/Data-Warehouse-Fundamentals/1-production/README.md

+# This project is inspired by coursework from IBM Business Intelligence (BI) Analyst Professional Certificate
+---

 # **Advanced SQL Aggregation and Materialized View Lab 🚀**

 This project demonstrates the use of advanced SQL aggregation techniques, such as **GROUPING SETS**, **ROLLUP**, and **CUBE**, to generate subtotals, grand totals, and multidimensional aggregates in a data warehouse environment.
 Additionally, it includes creating a **Materialized View** for optimized query performance.